fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

 By following these instructions, you will have deployed the upgraded version of Aperture Controller into your cluster.

-1. Use the same `values.yaml` file created as part of [Installation Steps](#controller-installation) and pass it with below
+1. Use the same `values.yaml` file created as part of the [Installation Steps](#controller-installation) and pass it with below
    command: